Van-Anderson/Clip2Clips/README.md

 A simple shot boundary detection python script capable of cutting a video into scenes automatically.

-Currently suporrts standard cuts with more to be added in the future.
+Currently supports standard cuts with more to be added in the future.